dannywillems/types-and-programming-languages-pierce-implementation/README.md

 excellent start to deeply understand the foundations of programming languages, and specially typed and functional programming languages.
-The theorical (with some small mathematics definitions) and the practical (implemantation and examples) are given in the entire book.
+The theorical (with some small mathematics definitions) and the practical (implemantation and examples) aspects are given in the entire book.

 Lots of exercices are provided in the book and ML implementations (using [https://ocaml.org](OCaml)) are given.